 At some point in life, a messed up hairline is unavoidable.
 Whether you’re sporting a widow’s peak or your barber got carried away with your line up, we’ve all had to deal with a hairline crisis.
-Fortunately, there are ways to fix it, though none are totally fool-proof.
+Fortunately, there are ways to fix it, though none are fool-proof.

 Can You Fix Messed Up Hairline?

 In short, the answer is Yes.
 But avoid any ‘miraculous’ or ‘quick-fix’ products that claim to alter your hairline.
 Focus on nutrition to strengthen hair, help it grow back faster, and slow the process of a receding hairline.
-Foods that are rich in protein and vitamins, like lean meat, fish, and avocado, are known to work.
+Foods rich in protein and vitamins, like lean meat, fish, and avocado, are known to work.

 How to Fix Messed Up Hairline

-Cut hair short: Buzz cuts and fades keep haircuts close to the skin and can minimize the appearance of a messed up hairline or widow’s peak.
+Cut hair short: Buzz cuts and fades keep haircuts close to the skin and can minimize the appearance of a messed-up hairline or widow’s peak.
 It might seem counterintuitive to cut hair short or go bald, but a cohesive style is key.